Client API

 This document discusses how to use the client API.

-The main entry point object for the client API is the NetObjectFactory
+The main entry point classes for the client API are the following classes:

 Client API example: